 Taxes and Forgiveness on your Student Loans: Taxes can be levied on the amount of loan that has been forgiven for an individual in the previous year.
 Depending on the type of loan that was taken out, the forgiven amount may be considered taxable income which would require you to pay taxes for that amount.
 This may be very important for a lot of loanees.
 If you are interested, then learn more about Student Loan Forgiveness And Taxes.

 The forgiven amount may equate up to thousands of dollars and can rake up quite a hefty tax addition.
 Talk to an accountant or a tax professional in case this does apply to you as it can be avoided in certain conditions.
 Explore all the available options.

-Getting Your Tax Refund Garnished: Your tax refund can be garnished if you do not pay your student loans’ monthly payments on time.
+Getting Your Tax Refund Garnished: Your student loan tax refund can be garnished if you do not pay your student loans’ monthly payments on time.
 Known as a Tax-Offset, it can take control of all your tax refunds to pay off your credit balance if you have defaulted in your student loans

 It is important to be aware of the fact that you can only enter tax-offset if you have defaulted on your federal loans.
 It will not apply to loans from private lenders.

 Will my student loans lender take my tax refunds?

 The deduction of money from your tax returns by your student loan lender does not happen automatically.
 The initial condition for this to happen is that you should be in default on your federal student loans.
 If you are a loanee of Direct Loan, then the equivalent here would be being in the past-due status for 270 days.

 Receiving a notification from your lender, indicating that you are in default on your loans may be an indication that the lender will probably garnish your tax returns.
 A notice of a tax-offset will be sent to you before it happens.